acbart/python-sneks/docs/tools.md

 This course follows a blended model, which means that there is both a physical aspect to the class and a digital environment.
 This section describes the requirements for these environments.

-**Physical Environment: **The classroom has few specific requirements:
+**Physical Environment**: The classroom has few specific requirements:

 * The instructor should have some place to project slides.